 So, if there are a multitude of ways to get it wrong, how can you get it right?

 Some of simplest and most practical guidance for producing responsible message was produced by the UK Government’s guidance for environmental claims, which notes that legitimate claims are:

 But when it comes to assessing messages, whether they are ones you see on products or are thinking of putting on your own we have the following suggestions:

 • Be skeptical – put yourself in the shoes of a critic – would you be able to defend the assertions and claims you have made?

 • Be self-critical – put yourself in the shoes of a competitor, an NGO or a scandal-seeking journalist reading your messages.
 Are you still happy with them?

 • Err on the side of caution – it is better to say less and be able to defend it, than say more that it would be difficult to support if challenged.

 Sustainability-related performance and choices are often complex, nuanced and/or require inherent trade-offs between relatively less bad options.
-These are difficult to communicate in simple and positive messages that fit people’s valuable and scarce attention spans.
+These are difficult to communicate in simple and positive messages that fit people’s valuable and limited attention spans.